llamaxyz/llama/docs/actions.md

-# Action Creation
+# Actions

-In Llama, actions are proposed transactions initiated by policyholders that are executed onchain.
+Actions are proposed, executable transactions that can be initiated by policyholders.

-This may include changing protocol parameters, transferring funds from a treasury, activating an emergency pause, etc.
+They define operations such as transferring funds, updating a registry, changing protocol parameters, or activating an emergency pause.
 Actions are how your Llama instance interacts with external contracts.

-Here is the anatomy of an action:
+Actions are composed of the following parameters:

-- Target Contract: Contract to be called by the Llama executor.
+- **Target Contract:** Contract to be called by the Llama executor.
-- Strategy: Contract that determines the rules the action must follow.
+- **Strategy:** Contract that determines the rules the action must follow.
-- Calldata: Function selector and its parameters.
+- **Calldata:** Function selector and its parameters.
-- Role: Role used to create the action.
+- **Role:** Role used to create the action.
-- Value: Amount of Ether (in wei) sent with the call.
+- **Value:** Amount of Ether (in wei) sent with the call.
-- Description: Markdown text explaining the purpose of the action.
+- **Description:** Markdown text explaining the purpose of the action.

 ## Key Concepts